 Within SMSC development, we instil within pupils' values that build resilience and prevent pupils being drawn into radicalisation and extremism.
-We explore what extremism might look like and how this poses a threat to peace and we build resilience to radicalism by providing a safe environment for debating controversial issues.
-We actively promote British Values within our SMSC, and create an environment in which pupils know they are listened to and valued.
+We explore what extremism might look like and how this poses a threat to peace, and we build resilience to radicalism by providing a safe environment for debating controversial issues.
+We actively promote British Values within our SMSC and create an environment in which pupils know they are listened to and valued.
 We educate our pupils to reject violence and cruelty in 'whatever forms they take on' whether it be from animal rights activists, Al Qaeda influenced groups, racist and fascist organisations or any other extremist group.

-Emerging Technology including the Internet and social media (Please see our E-safety Policy for more details): TGS recognises that impact of emerging technological skills which includes include the use of information and communication technology (ICT).
-Our E-safety policy details the actions and behaviour required from pupils and members of staff in order to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Page 11 of 33 Emerging Technology including the Internet and social media (Please see our Mobile and Smart Technology Policy and Online Safety Policy for more details): TGS recognises that impact of emerging technological skills which includes include the use of information and communication technology (ICT).
+Our online safety policy details the actions and behaviour required from pupils and members of staff to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
 Our key message to keep pupils and young people safe is applied to both online and offline behaviours.
 Children and parents attend annual workshops on E-Safety with an outside trainer, and children are taught to keep themselves safe online through Computing and PSHE lessons too.
 Please refer to our E-Safety policy for further details including Acceptable Use policies.

-The internet and the use of social media in particular has become a major factor in the radicalisation of young people.
-Abuse can take place wholly online or technology can be used to facilitate offline abuse.
-We ensure that pupils are safe from potentially harmful and inappropriate content or material when accessing the internet on school systems through appropriate levels of filtering, internet safety rules and e-safety education with the curriculum in line with our E-safety and Cyberbullying policies.
+The internet and the use of social media has become a major factor in the radicalisation of young people.
+Abuse can take place wholly online, or technology can be used to facilitate offline abuse.
+We ensure that pupils are safe from potentially harmful and inappropriate content or material when accessing the internet on school systems through appropriate levels of filtering, internet safety rules and e-safety education with the curriculum in line with our Online Safety Policy, IT Acceptable Use Policy and Mobile and Smart Technology Policy.
 However, we are careful to ensure over blocking does not lead to unreasonable restrictions.
-We have a whole school approach to online safety, including a clear policy on the use of mobile technology.